foxfriends/conartist/shared/legal/PRIVACY.md

+[security@conartist.app]: mailto:security@conartist.app

 # Privacy policy

-This policy (the "Privacy Policy") describes the information gathering practices of ConArtist, in the use of the ConArtist website and mobile application, and the services they provide (together the "Services").
+This policy (the "Privacy Policy") describes the information gathering practices of ConArtist, in the use of the ConArtist website (our "Website") and mobile application (our "App"), and the services they provide (together the "Services").
 By using the Services, you are consenting to the Privacy Policy and the collection of any personal information outlined herein.

 We may update the Privacy Policy from time to time and you are responsible for periodically reviewing the most current version of the Privacy Policy on our Website.
 Your continued use of the